3F/web.vsSBE/Features/Actions for specific configuration.md

     ...
 }]
 ```
-also you can check part of the name, e.g.:
+also you can check only part of the name, e.g.:
 ```
 #!java